wisniewskikr/chrisblog-it-cloud/kubernetes/springcloud-network-kubernetes/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to implement **microservices** using **Java** programming language and **Spring Boot Cloud** framework.
-This project consists of few microservices implemented as independent **Maven modules**.
+The goal of this project is to present how to implement **service** using **Java** programming language and **Spring Boot Cloud** framework.
+This project consists of few services implemented as independent **Maven modules**.
 In the system there are two Hello World modules - Display and Storage - which are connected in the **network**.
 Network means that Service HelloWorld Display displays message received from Service HelloWorld Storage.
 The rest of services in the system are provided by Spring Boot Cloud and they are used for system management.

-All services are dockerized and manged by docker orchestration tool **docker compose**.
+All services are dockerized and manged by docker orchestration tool **Kubernetes**.
 It means that user does not have to start up manually all services one by one.
 It's done automatically by orchestration tool.

 ##### Service
 This project consists of following services: